 Button colours are far less important than you think they are.
 Just get noticed.
-There are so many stylish websites out there it’s easy to think a CTA should also be somewhat stylish and colour-coordinated.
-Not so, forget those Dulux colour-match adverts, bright orange, bright green, bright red, bright blue - if they stand out, they will be noticed and really, you just want to be noticed don’t you?
+There are so many aesthetic websites out there it’s easy to think a CTA needs to be professionally designed, styled, and colour-coordinated to be effective.
+Not so.
+Forget those Dulux colour-match adverts, bright orange, bright green, bright red, bright blue.
+If the CTAs stand out, they'll be noticed and really, you just want to be noticed, don’t you?

 Having a small button won’t impress anyone.
 Make it big to, well, make it big.

-When do you want people to click, today, tomorrow, next week, at some point in the next 30 days, or NOW?
-Tell them they need to do it straightaway; a gentle, timely reminder can be the difference between conversion and aversion.
+Urgency; create it.
+When do you want people to click?
+Today, tomorrow, next week, at some point in the next 30 days, or NOW?
+Tell them they need to do it straight away; a gentle, timely reminder can be the difference between conversion and aversion.

 Create a landing page to match

-You want to ensure that the landing page looks somewhat related to the CTA page that was clicked to get there.
+Consistency is key.
+You want to ensure that the landing page looks related to the CTA page that was clicked to get there.
 You’ve already got their attention, don’t spoil it by offering something different or wandering off-topic entirely.
-This means that whatever you are promoting in your CTA, ensure the same names and language is contained in your landing page too.
+This means that whatever you are promoting in your CTA, ensure the same names, language and offers are contained in your landing page too.